 About the Resource Centers

-Vision Statement: The Resource Centers’ vision is for students to feel fully affirmed in their diverse and intersecting identities, be empowered in their academic success, and graduate with a sense of belonging to UCSC.
+Vision Statement: The Resource Centers’ vision is for all students to feel fully affirmed in their diverse and intersecting identities, be empowered in their academic success, and graduate with a sense of belonging to UCSC.

 Core Values: